swelshh/Wakanda_Design_Guidelines/README.md

 ### JSLint
-Every js file must pass JSLint.
-We do want to allow
+Every js file must pass JSLint...  sort of.

+_Exceptions_

+* We do want to use the 'tolerate misordered definitions' option, so you actually need to comment out "use strict" when running jslint.
+Its usually best to run it with and without "use strict" to make sure you catch everytyhing.

+* Some of the Wakanda templates (eg the js files for components) will not pass jslint, and these are locked areas we cannot change...  so don't worry about it (maybe we'll get jshint up and running)